MvdDonk/brewfather/README.md

 # Brewfather integration for Home Assistant
 A Home Assistant custom Integration for getting Brewfather batch information in Home Assistant for all homebrewers!

-TODO Add some images

 ## Single Batch Support
 The integration produces a sensor for recipe name, current temperature, upcoming temperature and upcoming temperature change date for the most recently started batch.
-This can be displayed in Home Assistant by creating a new dashboard and copying the contents of the `dashboard/dashboard-single-batch.png` file into it.
+This can be displayed in Home Assistant by creating a new dashboard and copying the contents of the `dashboard/dashboard.yaml` file into it.

 ![dashboard-single-batch.png](dashboard-single-batch.png)

 ## Multiple Batch Support
+TODO Native basic support (preview)

-Multiple batch support is available through the use of custom templates and a custom dashboard.
+Alternative using all Brewfather API data sensor Multiple batch support is available through the use of custom templates and a custom dashboard.
 All the data for all currently fermenting batches is stored in the `fermenting_batches` sensor.
 The `fermenting_batches` sensor as a `data` attribute that contains a list of all fermenting batches.
 The `data` attribute is a list of dictionaries.
 You can follow the below steps to add the custom templates and dashboard to display all fermenting batch information in your Home Assistant.

 Copy the `custom_templates` folder and all of its contents into your Home Assistant's custom_templates folder, this should be in the config directory next to custom_components.
 If the custom_templates folder does not exist, create it.